-Wages may be paid by cash, cheque or into a bank or financial institution account nominated by the employee.
+Wages may be paid by cash, cheque or into a nominated bank or financial institution account as agreed between an employer and an employee.
 If payment is by cash or cheque, wages must be paid during ordinary working hours.

 20. Superannuation